clouatre-labs/clouatre.ca/src/data/blog/ai-augmented-cicd.md

 - https://github.com/clouatre-labs/setup-goose-action (multiple AI models: Gemini, Claude, Llama)
 - https://github.com/clouatre-labs/setup-kiro-action (AWS-native SIGV4 authentication, no API keys in secrets)

 Your CI/CD can be faster and more secure.
-Not instead of humans—alongside them.
+Not instead of humans.
+Alongside them.
 That's where the business value lives.

 ---